roel0/vim_config/README.md

 # Roel0's vim configuration

 This is my personal vim configuration which is optimized for my needs and for c development.
 Feel free to use it if you like it!
+Anyone may send in pull request for improvements!

 ## How to install